The Early Years

 Vicki Matchett, originally from New Zealand, first developed her love of food when she was about seven as she knelt on a stool to make sandwiches in the canteen where her grandmother was an industrial caterer (young Vicki below left, in preserving pan).
 Being educated at Woodford House in Hawkes Bay, gave her a taste of rural life and, upon leaving school, Vicki studied agriculture.
 From there she traveled extensively throughout Europe and Africa.

 (Picture right - Vicki Matchett, Fiona Watson and Rune, the Cairn Terrier)

-Returning to Auckland, Vicki completed the Cordon Bleu Cookery Certificate and was then accepted into Auckland Technical Institute to study for the City and Guilds Chefs Certificate.
-Upon completion, Vicki moved to Australia and worked in various establishments before running her own restaurant: Rapps BYO in Adelaide.
+Returning to Auckland, Vicki completed the acclaimed Le Cordon Bleu Cookery Certificate and was then accepted into Auckland Technical Institute to study for the City & Guilds (of London) Chefs Certificate.
+Upon qualifying, Vicki moved to Australia in the early 1990's and worked in various establishments before running her own restaurant, "Rapps BYO" in Adelaide.